diskerror/Typed/README.md

 # Typed Classes and Objects

-Updates for PHP8 (>=8.1).
+Updates for PHP8 (>=8.2).

-This enables PHP objects to strictly define member structure, to control their data types, and to add convenience methods.
-The master branch is considered to be in constant development and currently only supports PHP version 8.1 and above, and now handles strict typing and allows for properties with class typing to be set to null.
+This enables PHP objects to strictly define member structure, to control their data types, and to add convenience methods data sanitation.
+The master branch is considered to be in constant development and currently only supports PHP version 8.2 and above, and now handles strict typing and allows for properties with class typing to be set to null.

 Object properties with public visibility will only use the built-in PHP type checking.
 Making the visibility protected or private will force the setting of values through the **Diskerror\Typed** mechanism.
 This mechanism silently ignores bad or unmapped property names and silently coerces input data into the best form represented by the property data type.
-Assigning the wrong data type to *public* properties will throw an exception.
+Assigning the wrong data type to *public* properties will depend on the projects .

 # TypedAbstract